penelopenelope/BioinfoProj_MembraneBioinformatics/README.md

 - [x] Generate the accumulated contact aa matrix.
 - [x] Embed the accumulated contact aa matrix into SVM
 - [ ] Other feature engineering from literature reviews - DL-based feature pre-processing etc.

+### 2022-Oct-5 Meeting 5 TO DO LIST
+- [ ] Update Cmap generation codes according to Andreas' script
+- [ ] Generate all the required datasets on the server
+- [ ] Prediction results of SVM
+- [ ] CNN trial